baratgabor/Unity3D-SoundManager/README.md

 4. **You're ready to call `SoundManager`'s `PlaySound()` methods.**

     *(Note that `SoundManager`, as it is provided here, uses a very simple singleton implementation that exposes a static instance of itself, called `Instance`.
 This instance is created when the class is first instantiated, and any further instantiation (which shouldn't happen to begin with) will destroy itself.
-You can just change this to however you prefer to access your service components.)*
+You can just change this to however you prefer to access your service components.
+For example you can just inject the SoundManager as a dependency into your classes through their constructor.
+Just kidding, because Unity sucks and you can't even use constructors. ;) )*

 ## What this component doesn't have